Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Methods

 where $V$ is the simulation cell volume and $\sigma$ is a Gaussian smearing parameter.

 For isolated systems, LES uses a screened direct Coulomb sum:

-LES also enables computation of Born effective charge tensors, which can be used for simulations of systems under an electric field \cite{King2025-gt}(for details see Supplementary Information section 9).
+LES also enables computation of Born effective charge tensors, which can be used for simulations of systems under an electric field \cite{King2025-gt}(for details, see Supplementary Information section 9).
 After computing the long-range energy, LES includes electrostatic information into the model only through its total energy contribution.
 No additional solvers, constraints, or charge-conservation steps are utilized.
-In this work, we utilized the MACE \cite{NEURIPS2022MACE} and CACE \cite{cheng2024cartesian} integrations of LES.
+In this work, we utilized the MACE \cite{NEURIPS2022MACE} \cite{cheng2024cartesian} integrations of LES due to the high computational cost of CACE (for details on reproducibility of previous results, see Supplementary Information section 8).